How to Keep Water Out of a Garage

 Now I’m on a mission to get as much water out of my garage as possible.

-Assuming you don’t have flood damage or a leaky hot tub in your garage, water accumulates in two main ways: dripping off your car or rainwater coming in under your garage door.
+Assuming you don’t have flood damage or a leaky hot tub in your garage, water accumulates in two ways: dripping off your car or excess rainwater from under your garage door.
+Thankfully, that makes it relatively easy to keep water out of a garage.

 I’ll talk about each of those situations separately.
-Then we’ll cover what you can do to minimize or even eliminate the amount of excess water in your garage.
+Then we’ll cover what you can do to minimize or eliminate excess water in your garage.

-If water is coming in through your concrete walls, check out my article showing my process how to waterproof garage walls to stop water from leaking in.
+If water is coming in through your concrete walls, check out my article showing how to waterproof garage walls to stop water from leaking.

 There are several reasons why water gets into your garage.

 So why does a garage door leak?
-It depends where the leak is coming from.
-Leaks around the sides of the door usually mean that a seal is damaged or missing.
+It depends on where the leak is coming from.
+Leaks around the door’s sides usually mean a seal is damaged or missing.
 Awnings or sills stop water from getting behind the door, so if you see leaking at the top of the door, that’s usually the culprit.
-Water coming in at the bottom of the door usually has to do with gaps between the concrete floor and the garage door.
+Water coming into a garage through the bottom of the door usually involves gaps between the concrete floor and the garage door.

-The most common place where your garage door leaks is right at the bottom: where the door meets the concrete floor.
+The most common place where your garage door leaks is on the floor, where the door meets the concrete.

-Let’s look at a couple of different ways to fix those leaks: a threshold seal and a trench drain.
+Let’s look at some ways to fix those leaks: a threshold seal and a trench drain.

 Over time, concrete floors shift and settle, creating gaps where the garage door doesn’t fit properly.

-If there are gaps, then it’s like a flashing neon sign pointing the way into your garage.
+If there are gaps, it’s like a flashing neon sign pointing into your garage.
 That’s where a garage threshold seal can help.

-A garage threshold seal is a piece of hard rubber, plastic or aluminum that sticks on the concrete right where the door meets the concrete floor – almost like a small speed bump.
-It creates a tighter seal by eliminating any gaps which helps to regulate the temperature inside your garage, as well as keep bugs, dust and rainwater outside where they belong.
+A garage threshold seal is a piece of hard rubber, plastic, or aluminum that sticks on the concrete right where the door meets the concrete garage floor – almost like a small speed bump.
+It creates a tighter seal by eliminating gaps, which helps regulate the temperature inside your garage and keeps bugs, dust, and rainwater outside where they belong.

 Why do you need one?